 The Versatile Express Motherboard, CoreTile Express and LogicTile Express each have a 14 digit serial number, split into a 10 digit and 4 digit field:

-The serial number can be found on a printed sticker placed that is placed on the PCB board or by reading the EEPROM of the Versatile Express board.
-The location of the serial number sticker will alter depending on the type of Versatile Express board.
+The serial number can be found on a printed sticker placed on the PCB board or by reading the EEPROM of the Versatile Express board.
+The location of the serial number sticker will vary depending on the type of Versatile Express board.